 Like most mammalian species, mares are looking to keep their species alive.
 When mares are in heat, they can be pretty obvious about it, because they are looking to get bred.
 In fact, some mares, when in heat, do give some rather obvious – and to their owner’s: embarrassing – displays of the fact that they are in heat.
 And other horses may notice, too!

-who is having emotional swings may be said – in something of a knee-jerk reaction – to have PMS (and much worse).
+It’s a fact that women get accused of being moody during their reproductive cycles, too.
+Almost stereotypically so.
+For example, a woman cartoon_No_pmswho is having emotional swings may be said – in something of a knee-jerk reaction – to have PMS (and much worse).
 It’s pretty much set in peoples’ minds that reproductive cycle changes = mood and behavioral changes.
-So, since they’ve pretty much set in their mind that women have emotional swings as a result of their reproductive cycles, when people grumble and generalize about moodiness and behavioral changes and erratic performance of mares they always have the explanation for it: “She must be in heat!”
-The fact is that many times a mare’s poor behavior or performance has nothing to do with her reproductive cycle at all – horse moods, like people moods, can vary from day to day.
+Since people have set in their mind that human females have emotional swings as a result of their reproductive cycles, when people grumble and generalize about moodiness and behavioral changes and erratic performance of female horses they always have the explanation for it: “She must be in heat!”
+While sometimes there may be an influence of reproductive hormones, the fact is that many times a mare’s poor behavior or performance has nothing to do with her reproductive cycle at all.
+Horse moods, like people moods, can vary from day to day.

 Still, because mares do come into heat, and because – rightly or wrongly – their behavior on any particular day tends to get associated with their reproductive cycle, trying to keep mares from coming into heat has turned into something of an obsession, particularly for owners of performance horses.
 Folks try to keep mares from coming into heat in any number of ways, some of which work, and many of which don’t (but still get used).
 It’s a closet industry, of sorts.

 Mares are (mostly) great.
-But if you’re worried about her heat cycle, and you want to try to control it, it seems to me that you should use something that actually works.
+Many mares work and perform just fine no matter what stage of the heat cycle they are in.
+However, if you’re worried about a mare’s heat cycle, and you want to try to control it, it seems to me that you should use something that actually works.
 Part 2 is going to talk about many of the different treatments that people use to try to keep their mare’s heat cycle under control.